IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-12/index.markdown

 ***Note:***

 *If your Lookup Manager is still running and the lookup data was loaded already before, then you can launch the ITE application and trigger the* **restart** *command in the* **control** *directory.
-In this case the* **init** *command does not need to be processed again in order to synchronize the Lookup Manager and ITE applications.*
+In this case, the* **init** *command does not need to be processed again to synchronize the Lookup Manager and ITE applications.*

-*Change into `<WORKSPACE>/teda.lookupmgr/data/control` directory and create the `appl.ctl.cmd` file with content of the desired command, in our case: `restart,demoapp`.*
+*Change into `<WORKSPACE>/teda.lookupmgr/data/control` directory and create the `appl.ctl.cmd` file with content of the wanted command, in this case: `restart,demoapp`.*

     cd <WORKSPACE>/teda.lookupmgr/data/control
     echo 'restart,demoapp' > appl.ctl.cmd

-*ITE application and Lookup Manager application will establish a control sequence where at the end both applications are in RUN state using the data already available, without reload.*
+*ITE application and Lookup Manager application establish a control sequence where at the end both applications are in RUN state by using the data already available, without reload.*

 ## Starting the Importer applications and discussing the results